wichmann-lab/teamproject-photography/README.md

 ## Contributing

 ### How to start programming my own plug-in?
 * Read the Lightroom Classic SDK guide.
-(You don't have to read each chapter.
-We would recommend to read the first two chapters of the SDK.
+(You don't have to read each chapter).
+We would recommend reading the first two chapters of the SDK.
-* Try to programm your own small "Hello World" plug-in using the SDK.
+* Try to program your own small "Hello World" plug-in using the SDK.

 ### Which files do I need?
 * Info.lua : This file describes your plug-in e.g. the Lightroom Version, the title of your plug-in and more
 * Main file or as we call it "the UI file": in our case this file is called "LibraryMenuItemPluginUI.lua" It is called by the Info.lua file as the main script.
 This is where the magic happens.
 This file implements the whole User Interface of our plug-in as well as a few functions.
-(Those are interacting with UI-objects for example the text-fields.)
+(Those are interacting with UI-objects, for example the text-fields.)

 ### Which files do I need for contributing to TheImageIterator?
-* In our case the most important file is the configuration file called "imageIteratorSettings.json".
+* In our case, the most important file is the configuration file called "imageIteratorSettings.json".
 You can save the settings in the configuration file or use our UI for modifying the configuration file.
-The configuration file contains the settings for editing and other infomations.
+The configuration file contains the settings for editing and other infomation.
 You can store everything about the settings, the export and more in this file.
 We implemented <code> export_format </code> and our Settings for editing.
 If you want to save for example the metadata, you have to implement functions in the plugin.
 In short, the configuration file contains information for the processing.